-If you're new to the Higher Logic platform, you're likely eager to begin consuming content (and contributing your own), so let's take a look at a few ways you can find content on your Higher Logic site.
+If you're new to Higher Logic, you're likely eager to begin consuming content (and contributing your own), so let's take a look at a few ways you can find content on your site.

-NOTE: This page describes how to find content based on the default Higher Logic site configuration.
-But because every Higher Logic site is fully customizable, yours may feature unique nomenclature and navigation than what's illustrated here.
+NOTE: This article describes how to find content based on the default site configuration.
+Because every site is customizable, yours may feature unique nomenclature and navigation than what's illustrated here.
 However, the general principles should be similar.

-Similar to your site's Home page, a typical Community's Home page provides the latest announcements and content from Discussions, Blogs, and Libraries specific to the community, rather than your entire organization.
-Only a few listings are shown per content area, but you can click their associated More buttons to browse a complete listing.
+A typical community Home page provides the latest announcements and content from Discussions, Blogs, and Libraries specific to the community, rather than your entire organization.
+Only a few listings are shown per content area, but you can click More to browse a complete listing.

-Most Higher Logic members belong to one or more communities, and their Home pages are the best place to keep up with the latest community-specific content.
+Most community members belong to multiple communities, and their Home pages are the best place to keep up with the latest community-specific content.

-The default Higher Logic site configuration includes a Browse menu allowing users to browse all Discussion Posts, Library Entries, Volunteer Opportunities, Glossary Entries, and Blog Articles from across your organization.
+The default site configuration includes a Browse menu from which users can browse all the Discussion Threads, Library Entries, Volunteer Opportunities, Glossary Entries, and Blog Articles across your site.

-In addition to browsing for content via the other four methods, you can also search for specific content using the site search, which is typically either located in the main navigation bar, as shown below, or in the header.
+In addition to browsing for content via the other four methods, you can search for specific content using the site search, as shown below, or in the header.

-After entering your desired search term and clicking the magnifying glass (or pressing Enter), you'll see any results listed below, along with a few ways to filter them, including:
+After entering a search term and clicking the magnifying glass icon (or pressing Enter), the page displays all the matching results.
+There are several ways to filter the results.

-- Sort by - This menu allows you to sort your results by Relevance, Most Recent, or Least Recent.
+- Sort By: - Use this dropdown to sort your results by Relevance, Most Recent, or Least Recent.